palomachain/pigeon/README.md

 ## Install

-**If you are upgrading from a prior tesntet confirm that you added the `health-check-port: 5757` to your pigeon yaml configuration file and upgrade the paloma chain-id field to `paloma-testnet-15` for Testnet or `messenger` for Mainnet (see example below).**
+**If you are upgrading from a prior tesntet confirm that you added the `health-check-port: 5757` to your pigeon yaml configuration file and upgrade the paloma chain-id field to `paloma-testnet-15` for Testnet or `tumbler` for Mainnet (see example below).**

 > #### Note:
 > If you're joining while testnet didn't boot up yet you may see a log line saying `not staking. waiting`.
 That's OK.